ANALYSIS-European retailers are on investors' naughty lists this Christmas

 Half of Britons plan to spend less on Christmas this year, according to market researcher Kantar, having already reined in spending last month with confidence close to a record low in the face of 10% inflation and a chaotic political backdrop.

+Amazon.com flagged that European consumers have been spending less than their American counterparts.

-"It is hard to be positive on retail spend with consumer confidence still falling to record levels and the cost-of-living crisis firmly hitting all," said Trevor Green, Head of UK Equities at Aviva Investors.
+"It is hard to be positive on retail spend with consumer confidence still falling to record (low) levels and the cost-of-living crisis firmly hitting all," said Trevor Green, head of UK Equities at Aviva Investors.

-"Our exposure to retailers has remained highly selective all year," he said, adding that he prefers discount retailers, which could benefit from consumers trading down.
+"Our exposure to retailers has remained highly selective all year," Green said, adding that he prefers discount retailers, which could benefit from consumers trading down.

 European retailershttps://tmsnrt.rs/3SIP3RU